Dear Parents, Guardians, and Colleagues,

 Jefa De Administradora De La Escuela De Oak Hill

-Oak Hill School is prepared to monitor and respond to the COVID -19 risk and exposure.
-As such, we developed an Emergency Management Team (EMT) and strong communication system to monitor current public health emergency.
+Oak Hill School is prepared to monitor and respond to the COVID -19 public health emergency interruptions in educational process.
+As such, we have developed an Emergency Management Team (EMT) and a strong communication system.

 |EMT Position||Name||Contact Information (email / phone)|